- Careers (CEIAG)

 How will the curriculum be matched to my child's needs?

 Quality first teaching in the classroom which includes adjusted plans and resources for individual students, is the first step in responding to students who may have additional needs.
 This will enable all students to access a broad, balanced and relevant curriculum.

 If a student is not making the expected progress and has specific gaps in their understanding he/she may work within a smaller group.
 These groups, also called intervention groups, may be:

 - Run in the classroom or in the LAN Department, including literacy, numeracy and social skills groups.

 - Run by a teacher or a trained teaching assistant.

 - Run by a specialist from outside the college, such as a speech and language therapist, hearing impaired or English as an Additional Language (EAL) specialist.

 Further specific support may also be provided through a Statement of Special Educational Needs or an Education, Health and Care Plan (EHCP).
 This means the student will have been identified as needing a particularly high level of individual or small group teaching.

 How will both you and I know how my child is doing and how you will help me to support my child's learning?

 HCC has an open door policy for any daily information that needs to be shared between college and home.
-Mentors, House Leaders, LAN Department team and SLT are all involved in ensuring effective and regular communication regarding a student's progress and welfare.
-There are many ways in which learners with additional needs are supported, including:
+Mentors, House Leaders, HUB Department team and SLT are all involved in ensuring effective and regular communication regarding a student's progress and welfare.
+Methods of information sharing include: